Siemens-Healthineers/K2s/addons/gpu-node/README.md

 ## Deploy a sample CUDA workload

-The following example schedules a GPU-requesting pod that verifies `nvidia.com/gpu` allocation:
+The following example schedules a CUDA workload using the NVIDIA vectorAdd sample to verify GPU allocation and compute access:

 ```yaml
 apiVersion: v1